Chart Color Schemes

 Despite maintaining a low unemployment rate of 3.4%, Scone Surrounds has experienced recent job losses, resulting in a below average employment performance ranking when compared nationally

-Over the year to June 2025, labour force levels decreased by 4.3% and employment fell by 4.9%, leading to an unemployment rate increase of 0.6 percentage points.
-In contrast, Rest of NSW saw employment fall by 0.1%, labour force expand by 0.3%, and unemployment rise by 0.4 percentage points.
-State-level data from Sep-25 shows NSW employment contracted by 0.41% (losing 19,270 jobs), with the state unemployment rate at 4.3%.
-Nationally, the unemployment rate was 4.5%, and employment growth was 0.26%.
-Jobs and Skills Australia's national employment forecasts from May 2025 project a 6.6% increase over five years and 13.7% over ten years.
-Applying these projections to Scone Surrounds' employment mix suggests local growth of approximately 4.9%% over five years and 11.2% over ten years, though this is a simplified extrapolation for illustrative purposes only.
+Between June 2024 and June 2025, Scone Surrounds' labour force decreased by 4.3%, employment declined by 4.9%, causing unemployment to rise by 0.6 percentage points.
+In contrast, Rest of NSW had an employment decline of 0.1%, labour force growth of 0.3%, and unemployment rose by 0.4 percentage points.
+Jobs and Skills Australia's national employment forecasts from May 2025 project national employment growth at 6.6% over five years and 13.7% over ten years, with varying rates between industry sectors.
+Applying these projections to Scone Surrounds' employment mix suggests local growth of approximately 4.9% over five years and 11.2% over ten years.

 Frequently Asked Questions - Employment